aiishwarrya/nasscom-digital-vlsi-soc/README.md

 The creation of active regions is a fundamental step in the CMOS fabrication process.
 It involves substrate preparation, photolithography, and isolation techniques like LOCOS to define transistor areas precisely.

 ---
+### SKY_L2 - Formation of N-Well and P-Well

+This section discusses the formation of the N-well and P-well, crucial steps in the CMOS fabrication process.

+#### **Steps in the Process**:
+#### 1. **Formation of P-Well**:
+   - Boron ions are implanted into the substrate to create the P-well.
+   - The process uses **ion implantation** to ensure precision.

+#### 2. **Formation of N-Well**:
+   - Phosphorus ions are implanted into the substrate to create the N-well.
+   - Similar to the P-well formation, ion implantation ensures accurate doping.

+#### 3. **High-Temperature Furnace Process**:
+   - The substrate undergoes a **twin-tub process** in a high-temperature furnace.
+   - This step diffuses the dopants, forming the wells with proper depth and concentration.

+#### **Summary**:
+The formation of N-well and P-well involves selective doping using boron and phosphorus, respectively, followed by high-temperature treatment.
+These wells provide the foundation for CMOS transistors in the twin-tub process.

+---

 </details>